Hen0k/smartAd-abtesting/README.md

 ---

+## Methods Used
 First we will experiment with classical frequnetist techniques, and then we move on to Machine Learning based approaches.

+Two types of A/B testing were used in the first phase of analysis.

+    Classic A/B testing
+    Sequential A/B testing

+In the second phase A/B testing was made using machine learning.
+For the machien learning, we use four algorithms.

+    Logistic Regression
+    Desicion Tree
+    Random Forest
+    XGBoost

 ## MLOps Design